MALBECC/lio/README.md

 * _-dbg_: enable debugging information.
 It also enables several asserts which degrade performance.

-* _-cpu_: utilized non-optimized kernels in CPU instead of GPU (not recommended, only to compare running the same code in CPU and GPU).
+* _cpu_: utilized non-optimized kernels in CPU instead of GPU (not recommended, only to compare running the same code in CPU and GPU).

-* _-time_: enables the timers to obtain detailed timing information from different parts of the program.
+* _time_: enables the timers to obtain detailed timing information from different parts of the program.

-* _-profile_: enabling gprof profiling information.
+* _profile_: enabling gprof profiling information.

-* _-cpu\_recompute_: recomputes=0 mantains in memory the value of the functions for each point (more memory is used but execution time goes down by around 10%).
+* _cpu\_recompute_: recomputes=0 mantains in memory the value of the functions for each point (more memory is used but execution time goes down by around 10%).
 Only used for the CPU kernels.

-* _-full\_double_: generate the application using full double precision instead of mixed precision (which is the default).
+* _full\_double_: generate the application using full double precision instead of mixed precision (which is the default).

 TESTS
 -----